ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

    type="filesystem"
    ├─manifest_file : The timing manifest file for importing files.
 Files are required to be in the same folder as the manifest file.
    └─tail : Keep the manifest open and wait for new input much like UNIX's tail -f command

-   type="filesystem-simple"
-   ├─folder : The output folder/directory.
-Folder is created if it does not exist.
-Existing files are overwritten, default "./export"
-   ├─rotating_buf : Rotating buffer size.
-This will keep the last N number of files created in the folder., default 0 └─filename_pattern : File name pattern.
-It needs to contain {counter} format parameter, default "export-{counter}.xml"

    type="websocket"
    ├─proxy : HTTP proxy in format ADDR:PORT